Hands-Free in NC – Is Texting While Driving Over?

 Advocates for a tighter ban on electronic devices behind the wheel, including AAA Carolinas, are urging North Carolina lawmakers to pass a bill mirroring Georgia’s recent “Hands Free” bill.
 This bill essentially bans all motorists from driving with a phone in their hand or with a phone touching any part of them.
-The bill obviously prohibits drivers from writing and reading text messages/emails, watching videos while on the road and checking social media.
+The bill obviously prohibits drivers from texting while driving, reading or writing emails, watching videos while on the road and checking social media.
 It allows for motorists to compose texts and talk on the phone via hands-free Bluetooth technology.

-Law enforcement has recognized that small monetary punishments aren’t enough to prevent this violation, so a new layer has been added to the bill that includes an increase of license points for each offense.
+Law enforcement has recognized that small monetary punishments aren’t enough to prevent texting while driving type violations, so a new layer has been added to the bill that includes an increase of license points for each offense.

 As the 2019 legislative session approaches, groups across North Carolina are actively pushing their elected officials to stand behind this bill, which will be introduced by Senator Jeff Tarte.

 The Hands-Free North Carolina coalition is holding four town-hall meetings across the state to rally behind this bill and generate support from local communities.
 The meeting was held in Lake Norman, NC on September 12 and AAA Carolinas spoke in favor of the proposed legislation by citing distracted driving statistics and studies done by the AAA Foundation for Traffic Safety on behalf of the countless victims who have lost their lives to this epidemic.